AwalaApp/specs/rs000-core.md

 RPCs work well in a reliable network -- One with a low [round-trip time (RTT)](https://en.wikipedia.org/wiki/Round-trip_delay_time) and an adequate [throughput](https://en.wikipedia.org/wiki/Throughput).
 The higher the RRT or the lower throughput can be, the more complicated an RPC implementation becomes.
 And with an extremely high RRT and/or an extremely low throughput, RPCs do not work at all.

+In contrast to RPCs, distributed systems using asynchronous messaging are implemented without any assumption that the data will reach its destination immediately or that a response will be returned.
+Instead, they communicate through [_brokers_](https://en.wikipedia.org/wiki/Message_broker) that receive, route and deliver the data.

+Decoupling the two nodes in the connection makes it possible to transport the data using alternative methods when the network unavailable.
+For example, in places where [sneakernets](https://en.wikipedia.org/wiki/Sneakernet) are used to consume foreign content, people could also use the sneakernet to connect their applications to the Internet.

+Relaynet makes it easy to build distributed systems using asynchronous messaging in such a way that data can be securely transported on alternative media (e.g., sneakernets) when a conventional computer network is unavailable.
+The result is a [delay-tolerant](https://en.wikipedia.org/wiki/Delay-tolerant_networking), [overlay](https://en.wikipedia.org/wiki/Overlay_network) network with [onion routing](https://en.wikipedia.org/wiki/Onion_routing).

-In contrast to RPCs, asynchronous messaging does not depend on a reliable network as it does not require the two nodes to be directly connected.
-It does, however, require the introduction of a [broker](https://en.wikipedia.org/wiki/Message_broker) to queue and dispatch messages.
-It also happens to be a better integration style, for reasons that Hohpe and Woolf eloquently summarize in [Enterprise Integration Patterns](https://en.wikipedia.org/wiki/Enterprise_Integration_Patterns) (page 54):
+Asynchronous messaging also happens to be a better integration style, for reasons that Hohpe and Woolf eloquently summarize in [Enterprise Integration Patterns](https://en.wikipedia.org/wiki/Enterprise_Integration_Patterns) (page 54):

 > Asynchronous messaging is fundamentally a pragmatic reaction to the problems of distributed systems.
 Sending a message does not require both systems to be up and ready at the same time.
 Furthermore, thinking about the communication in an asynchronous manner forces developers to recognize that working with a remote application is slower, which encourages design of components with high cohesion (lots of work locally) and low adhesion (selective work remotely).

-Given the ubiquity of the RPC integration style, societies with access to computers or smartphones but no (reliable) Internet access are kept from using the Internet.
-The best they can hope for is a [sneakernet](https://en.wikipedia.org/wiki/Sneakernet) that provides them with limited, curated content.

-Relaynet is designed to change that through the use of asynchronous messaging, and by leveraging alternative methods like sneakernets to transport data to and from the Internet in a secure manner.
-The result is a [delay-tolerant](https://en.wikipedia.org/wiki/Delay-tolerant_networking), [overlay](https://en.wikipedia.org/wiki/Overlay_network) network with [onion routing](https://en.wikipedia.org/wiki/Onion_routing).

 ## Concepts